buzz4209/photoframe/MANUAL.md

 Make your distro of choice is up-to-date by issuing

-`apt update && apt upgrade`
+`sudo apt update && apt upgrade`

 Once done, we need to install all dependencies

-`apt install apt-utils raspi-config git fbset python python-requests python-requests-oauthlib python-flask python-flask-httpauth imagemagick python-smbus bc`
+`sudo apt install apt-utils raspi-config git fbset python3 python3-requests python3-requests-oauthlib python3-flask python3-flask-httpauth imagemagick python3-smbus python3-path python3-dbg bc`

 Next, let's tweak the boot so we don't get a bunch of output

-Edit the `/boot/cmdline.txt` and add the following to the end of the line:
+Edit the `/boot/firmware/cmdline.txt` and add the following to the end of the line:

 ```
 console=tty3 loglevel=3 consoleblank=0 vt.global_cursor_default=0 logo.nologo
 ```

-You also need to edit the `/boot/config.txt`
+You also need to edit the `/boot/firmware/config.txt`

 Add the following